Blog Driver’s Licence Renewal in Ontario

 You can renew your licence at any location in the province.
 Find the nearest in person ServiceOntario location here.

-Yes.
-You are required to pay a $90 fee to renew your driver's licence.
+Yes, you need to pay a $90 fee to renew your driver's license, in addition to any test costs.

 Renewing your licence is a quick and easy process.
 It only takes a few minutes to renew online.
 How long it takes to renew in person depends on the number of people at the ServiceOntario location when you visit.